Seattle To Remove Controversial City Spying Network After Public Backlash - Slashdot

 LOL..."progressive" Seattle (Score:2)

+It is public space and it should be monitored.
+Whether you do that with a police officer on foot patrol or via cameras is really the same thing.
+Care should be taken to ensure the cameras do not point into private space but other than that, cameras recording public actives in public places is not really that bad.
+As to where they are and what they can record, should be up for public review and the public should have a right to access the system and to monitor it and track what recordings are being kept and

-Seattle is the worst place to live (Score:2)
+Seattle is the worst place to live (Score:1)

 But ofcourse (Score:2)